The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-5-oop/1-encapsulation-factories-and-closure.md

-## Designing A Consistent & Predictable Interface — 5 minutes
+## Designing A Consistent and Predictable Interface — 5 minutes

 **Consistency** and **predictability** are major goals in software engineering.
 This is what motivates us to write pure functions in functional programming.
 It is just as important in OOP.